Fascism in Asia: Syria

-The Syrian Social Nationalist Party was founded in 1932 by Antun Saadeh to restore independence to Syria from France and take its lead from Nazism and fascism.
-This group also used the Roman salute and a symbol similar to the swastika while Saadeh borrowed elements of Nazi ideology, notably the cult of personality and the yearning for a mythical, racially pure golden age.
-A youth group, based on the Hitler Youth template, was also organised.
+The SSNP was founded in 1932 by Antun Saadeh to restore independence to Syria from France; the party took its lead from Nazism and fascism.
+This group used the Roman salute and a symbol similar to the swastika.
+Saadeh borrowed elements of Nazi ideology, notably a cult of personality and a yearning for a mythical, racially pure golden age.
+In addition, a youth group – modelled on the Hitler Youth – was organised.

-In 1952, the Syrian dictator and military officer Adib Shishakli founded the Arab Liberation Movement, based on the ideas' of "Greater Syria" (similar to the SSNP, Shishakli's former party) and Arab nationalism, but also with fascist-type elements.
-After the 1963 Syrian coup d'état the party was banned.
+In 1952, the Syrian dictator and military officer Adib Shishakli founded the Arab Liberation Movement, based on the idea of a "Greater Syria" (like the SSNP, Shishakli's former party) and Arab nationalism, but with additional fascistic elements.
+After the 1963 Syrian coup d'état, the Arab Liberation Movement was banned.

 Turkey

-In Turkey, the group known as the Grey Wolves is widely regarded as neofascist; they are understood to operate as a paramilitary group and are famous for their salute known as the Wolf salute.
-They are regarded as a terrorist group variously in Austria, Kazakhstan, and France.
+In Turkey, the group known as the Grey Wolves is widely regarded as neo-fascist; they are understood to operate as a paramilitary group and are famous for a salute known as the wolf salute.
+The Grey Wolves are regarded as a terrorist group in Austria, Kazakhstan and France.